Hey, 2016, it’s me, Andrew.

-Every terrible, awful story brings along a new wave of vitriolic anger and arguments in the comment sections.
+Every terrible story brings along a new wave of vitriolic anger and arguments in the comment sections.
 I’ve even been seeing arguments on LinkedIn lately!
 Really?
 LinkedIn?!

 And we STILL have an entire election season to get through.
 Gross.

 Enough already.
-I need a mood booster.
-Something to keep me pushing forward and looking at my fellow humans with a smile rather than a glare of suspicion.
+I need a mood booster to keep me pushing forward and looking at my fellow humans with a smile rather than a glare of suspicion.

 After all, this is a blog for nonprofits!
 We have mountains of “feel-good” stories!

-I want to share warm-fuzzies with you, because I’m sure you need it too.
-Read ‘em.
-Share ‘em.
-Smile at ‘em.
+I want to share warm fuzzies with you because I’m sure you need them too.
+Read ’em.
+Share ’em.
+Smile at ’em.
 Bookmark it and come back to it later when you need a boost.

 Oh!
 And leave a comment sharing your own feel-good stories!

-Khloe is an 8-year old girl who lives in Southern California.
-Everyday on her way to school, Khloe would see the same people struggling with homelessness.
+Khloe is an 8-year-old girl who lives in Southern California.
+On her way to school every day, Khloe would see the same people struggling with homelessness.
 She wanted to help.

-So Khloe started sewing sturdy bags that people could use to hold and carry their belongings.
-She then stuff each bag with deodorant, soap, feminine products, socks, and more.
+So Khloe started sewing sturdy bags people could use to hold and carry their belongings.
+She then stuffs each bag with deodorant, soap, feminine products, socks, and more.
 Then she hand delivers the bags to people in her area, along with a hug.

 They just held their annual fundraiser to support the program.
 The goal was to raise $100,000.

 When penguins get caught in oil spills, they try to clean their feathers.
-But ingesting the oil is harmful for them.
+But ingesting the oil is harmful to them.
 So this guy knits tiny sweaters to keep the penguins safe.

-Black Girls Code has a pretty simple mission: “to introduce programming and technology to new generation of coders.”
+Black Girls Code’s simple mission is “to introduce programming and technology to a new generation of coders.”
 By connecting young women of color with the resources they need to learn computer programming, they’re opening up new economic doors and changing the face of the tech sector.

-Our friends at the Clearwater Marine Aquarium doing amazing work rescuing, rehabbing, and releasing sea turtles in the Gulf area of Florida.
-Coolest of all, they attach GPS trackers to the turtles before releasing them so you can track where they’ve traveled to.
+Our friends at the Clearwater Marine Aquarium are doing amazing work rescuing, rehabbing, and releasing sea turtles in the Gulf area of Florida.
+Most remarkable, they attach GPS trackers to the turtles before releasing them so you can track where they’ve traveled.